olliw42/mLRS-hardware/olliw-stm32-based/tx-module-02/README.md

-# NOTE #
+# ATTENTION #

-DO NOT USE, NOT RECOMMENDED
+The v042 designs for the base and the E22dual boards are up-to-date.

-These designs are legacy and will be replaced relatively shortly by new designs, which are not fully hardware compatible to the designs here.
+The v031 design for the E28dual board is legacy and will be replaced shortly by a new design following the v42 design, which are not fully hardware compatible to the designs here.

+The v031 dualSx board will not be updated.